 Alcohol consumption is frequent and more deleterious in older persons [64,65]; indeed, its prevalence in the United States increased between 2001–2002 and 2012–2013 [66].
 The social problems faced by older persons, such as isolation, widowhood, and chronic illness, can promote alcohol consumption.
 Alcohol accumulation in the liver impacts survival in patients with liver disease, such as hepatitis C [67].
 The prognosis is poor; half of cirrhotic patients die within 1 year of diagnosis [68,69].
 Older patients are also impacted by a variety of other alcohol-related complications [70].
-From a public-health perspective, alcohol consumption should be assessed using the Alcohol Use Disorder Identification Test-C questionnaire and the hepatic risk by performing non-invasive tests for fibrosis [70].
+From a public-health perspective, alcohol consumption should be assessed using the Alcohol Use Disorder Identification Test-C questionnaire and hepatic risk by performing non-invasive tests for fibrosis [70].
 Alcohol withdrawal should be managed by a healthcare professional specialised in addiction with an elder-specific focus [71,72].
 Short- and intermediate-acting benzodiazepines are recommended for older patients with alcohol-withdrawal syndrome, particularly those with cirrhosis [73].

 Autoimmune hepatitis is also frequent in older patients, especially post-menopausal females [74].
 These individuals are more likely to have asymptomatic liver cirrhosis and HLA DR4.
 Treatment is based on corticosteroids and azathioprine, as in younger patients; however, the risk of relapse after steroid withdrawal is lower [74].
 Nevertheless, in older patients with initial mild fibrosis, the benefit-risk ratio of steroid treatment must be discussed due to their lower risk of fibrosis progression and higher risk of side effects, notably osteoporosis, psychiatric conditions, and diabetes, compared to younger patients [75].
 That is why budesonide or a minimal corticosteroid regimen is preferred [76].
 Furthermore, older patients with autoimmune hepatitis should undergo regular evaluations of bone density.